 The secret to best-tasting Chicken Afritada

-My Mama’s Chicken Afritada is one of her most requested dishes and it is definitely my Afritada goal.
+My Mama’s Chicken Afritada is one of her most-requested dishes and it is definitely my Afritada goal.
 The problem is she does not use exact measurements and just go with her guts and follow what her taste buds say.

 You may use either butter or margarine.
 But my Mama’s recipe requires the use of margarine, like Dari Creme.
 As for the cheese, I am pretty sure she uses the processed cheese we have in the Philippines like Kraft cheese (Eden).
 The difference with processed cheese, when used in cooking, is that it melts or more like dissolves into the sauce.
-Unlike the (real) cheeses I used to use when I was abroad, it melts but does not fully integrate into the sauce.
+Unlike the (real) cheeses I used to use when I was in Germany, it melts but does not fully integrate into the sauce.

 Patience makes perfect